-Trevi Fountain is not just one of most famous fountains in Rome, or most famous fountains in Italy, but is in fact the most famous fountain in the world.
+Trevi Fountain is not just one of the most famous fountains in Rome or even the most famous in Italy.
+It's the most famous in the world.

 - Plan Your Visit

 - Coins and Wishes

 - Questions Answered

 This is the largest Baroque fountain in Rome and one of the most famous fountains in the world.

 At 85 feet high and 65 feet across, this fountain and its piazza take up almost an entire city block.

 2. It’s Part of an Early Aqueduct System

 Standing at the junction of three roads, the Trevi Fountain marks the final point of Aqua Virgo, one of the earliest aqueducts in Rome.

 The name of the fountain itself means “Three Street Fountain.”